mctools/mcpl/format_statsum.md

     Number of blobs    : 0
 ```

-Imagine a second (otherwise compatible) file with:
+Note that depending on your font, you might have to scroll to the right to see the actual value, as for technical reasons values are always padded with spaces to take up exactly 24 characters.
+Now imagine a second (otherwise compatible) file with:

 ```
   Custom meta data